 There are no restrictions regarding the age of the vehicle.

 Other Import Procedures

 Import Duty UAE

 Import duty and taxes are due when importing goods into UAE.
-The valuation method is CIF (Cost, Insurance and Freight), which means that the import duty and taxes payable are calculated on the complete shipping value, which includes the cost of the imported goods, the cost of freight, and the cost of insurance.
+The valuation method is CIF (Cost, Insurance and Freight), which means that the import duty and taxes payable are calculated on the complete shipping value.
+Which also includes the cost of the imported goods, the cost of freight, and the cost of insurance.

 No additional taxes or fees are levied on imports.

 Duty rates in UAE vary from 0% to 100%, with an average duty rate of 4.61%.

 There is no sales tax applicable on imports in UAE.

 Imports with a CIF value up to AED1000 are likewise exempt from duty.